Protester subdued by Rams' Wagner files police report – KION546

 “I heard about it, but it is what it is,” Wagner said at the Rams’ training complex.
 “It’s behind me.
 I ain’t really focused on it.
 I’m more concerned about the security guard that was hurt trying to chase him.
 We don’t know what that (pink smoke) is.
 You’ve just got to do what you’ve got to do.”

-Wagner flattened the protester who ran across the field and toward the Rams’ sideline while waving a device emitting pink smoke shortly before halftime at Levi’s Stadium.
-Teammate Takk McKinley also helped as Wagner subdued the protester, who had eluded security during the run across the field, while another protester was caught before getting very far onto the field.
+Wagner flattened the protester who ran on the field waving a device emitting pink smoke.
+Teammate Takk McKinley also helped as Wagner subdued the protester, who had eluded security to run across the field.

 Wagner indicated that players and coaches have a right to be concerned in such situations.